beckn/missions/docs/starter_kit/starter_kit.md

 4. Layer 2 Configuration file required to be installed for that network (more on this later)
 5. Details on sandbox support (for seeker application developers) and postman collection (for provider application developers).

-You can find some sample implementation guides [here](https://github.com/beckn/missions/blob/main/starter_kit_new/implementation_guides.md)
+You can find relevant implementation guides [here](https://github.com/beckn/missions/blob/main/starter_kit/implementation_guides.md)

+> [!NOTE]
+> The implementation guides are currently available only for active domians / usecases and will be made available as and when new domians / usecsaes are activated.

 #### Open Source Assets